tjungbauer/helm-charts/charts/minio-configurator/README.md

   hook_delete_policy: HookSucceeded

 image:
+  # -- MinIO Client Tools image version.
-  # -- Specifies the image (by Bitnami) that contains the mc command line tool
+  # Specifies the image that contains the mc command line tool
-  url: docker.io/bitnami/minio:2024.5.1-debian-12-r0
+  url: quay.io/tjungbau/minio-client-tools:v1.0.2

   # -- Pull policy for the image.
 Can be Always or IfNotPresent
   # @default -- Always